 We’re seeing an increase in online play at just over 13% vs postal response for traditional campaigns, which has increased from around 9.5% last year.
 Average gifts are slightly lower online at just under £16.

-Throughout the rest of the year, as a result of the generosity of the public and the ingenuity of the fundraising community, weekly lottery held its own.
-Attrition fell from 27% in 2019 to 18% in 2020 and 4.25% more players were recruited overall than in the previous year.
+Throughout the rest of the year, however, as a result of the generosity of the public and the ingenuity of the fundraising community, weekly lottery held its own.
+Attrition fell from 27% in 2019 to 18% in 2020 and 4.25% more players were recruited overall than in the previous year:

 Acquisition channels diversified in 2020 including increased use of DRTV and digital.
 The expectation is that an increased use of these channels will remain in 2021.